Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_geographic_scene.png
     :width: 449

 The properties displayed in this panel are completely similar to the ones in the Node-Link Diagram's scene rendering panel.
-Report to :ref:`the concerned section<workspace_diagram_scene>` if you need additional information.
+Report to :ref:`the Scene dedicated section<workspace_diagram_scene>` if you need additional information.

 .. _workspace_geographic_layers: